 Save Money: Cost Savings and ROI

 For many companies, investing in an enterprise content management (ECM) solution means a significant capital investment.
-Like with any capital investment, you want to know that what you’re purchasing is going to pay for itself and produce a return on investment (ROI).
+Like any capital investment, you want your purchase to pay for itself and produce a return on investment (ROI).

-- Capturing early payment discounts on AP invoices
+- Capture early payment discounts on AP invoices

-- Ensuring that previously negotiated contract discounts are applied throughout the contact term
+- Ensure previously negotiated contract discounts are applied throughout the contract term

-- Demonstrable, documented compliance with industry regulations that otherwise carry financial penalties for non-conformance
+- Documented compliance with industry regulations that otherwise carry financial penalties for non-conformance

 - What kind of resources will the solution require to operate at full potential?

-- As I expand my ECM solution to other departments, and as my organization grows, will I have the ability to grow my own solution?
+- Will my solution grow along with my organization, even as I expand it to other departments?
 Will I need to pay the solutions integrator to make these changes?